 ED subsequently allocated funds to each institution of higher education based on a formula contained in the CARES Act.
 The formula is heavily weighted toward institutions with large numbers of Pell Grant recipients.
-ED collectively allocated approximately \$1.0 million to our schools.
-As of December 31, 2023, we have used all of our approximately 1.0 million on student grants.
+ED collectively allocated approximately \$3.1 million to our schools.
+As of December 31, 2021, we had used approximately \$2.1 million on student grants and approximately \$1.0 million of the allocated funds were reimbursements for qualified expenses.
+These qualified expenses were reflected on the statement of operations as reductions to general and administrative expenses.
 The failure to comply with requirements for the usage and reporting of these funds could result in requirements to repay some or all of the allocated funds and in other sanctions.